 The Gangotri Glacier is the source of the Bhagirathi River, which is considered the origin of the Ganga.
 The Ghaghara River, which is the largest tributary of the Ganga, also originates from the Himalayas under the name Bhagirathi.

-The Ganga Action Plan Phase-I was initiated in June 1985 to address pollution and conservation of the river.
-Additionally, a cultural connection exists with the Ganga in Thailand, where the Siamese holiday “Loy Krathong” involves floating candles into rivers while praying to Goddess Ganga.
+The Ganga Action Plan Phase I was initiated in June 1985 to address pollution and conservation of the river.
+Additionally, a cultural connection exists with the Ganga in Thailand, where the Siamese holiday “Loy Krathong” involves floating candles into rivers while praying to the Goddess Ganga.

 National Mission for Clean Ganga